jpardogo/GoogleProgressBar/README.md

             android:layout_gravity="center"/>
 ```

-Choose form the list the drawable you want to use and place it in your code:
+Choose from the list of `Drawable`s the one you want to use and place it in your code:

 ```java
     @Override